itsWindows11/itsWindows11/README.md

 Hi, I’m @itsWindows11
 - I’m currently interested in WinUI, Fluent Design, Material Design, Android, Windows, Microsoft, Google and others
-- I’m currently learning C++ and XAML
+- I’m currently learning C++ and plain C

 If you see me anywhere, do not hesitate to say "hi"